 ASC 606 provides certain practical expedients that limit some accounting treatments and disclosure requirements.
 Accordingly, we do not disclose the value of unsatisfied performance obligations for contracts with an original expected length of one year or less.
-As of August 31, 2023, the expected revenue to be recognized relating to unsatisfied performance obligations for contracts with an original expected length greater than one year is \$138.1 million, all of which is related to fee development, development oversight, and/or construction services pursuant to agreements entered into by the Company with third-party property owners.
-We expect to recognize the revenue relating to unsatisfied performance obligations for contracts with an original expected length greater than one year by the end of fiscal year 2025.
+As of February 29, 2024, the expected revenue to be recognized relating to unsatisfied performance obligations for contracts with an original expected length greater than one year is \$125.6 million, all of which is related to fee development, development oversight, and/or construction services pursuant to agreements entered into by the Company with either an affiliate of certain of the beneficial owners of the Company's equity or their affiliates (individually and collectively, the "Investors") or third-party property owners.
+We expect to recognize the revenue relating to unsatisfied performance obligations for contracts with an original expected length greater than one year by the end of fiscal year 2026.